dspr2717/AirFrance_InternetMarketing_Analysis/readme.md

 https://hbsp.harvard.edu/product/KEL319-PDF-ENG

 ## Objective
-Analyze summarized campaign metrics to determine optimal strategy to pursue for each publisher.
+Analyze summarized campaign metrics to determine optimal strategy to pursue for each publisher

 ## Analysis
 • Identified Key Performance Indicators such as CTR, CPC, TCR and created new metrics such as Net Revenue, ROI, Take Rate (The formulas are explained in the pdf file) <br>